Single vs multi-needle machines

 Did you know that the basic principle of a home embroidery machine has changed little since the first fully automated machine was launched back in the late 1980s?
 They featured a single-needle design, a hooping system that by commercial standards was left wanting and a thread tension system that is not ideally suited to embroidery.
 Sadly, even the latest home embroidery machines selling at almost $10,000 have not all adopted the most basic commercial standards.

 In this article I will explain the real differences between the latest multi-needle embroidery machines and their household cousins.
 You will then have a better understanding as to why sometimes certain designs simply don’t stitch as well as you would like.

-We have focussed primarily on the Brother PR series – our reference machines, and firmly believe these to be the outstanding class-leaders in embroidery technology today.
+We have focused primarily on the Brother PR series – our reference machines, and firmly believe these to be the outstanding class-leaders in embroidery technology today.
 You will be amazed at how simple the latest technology is to use and how this translates into better quality embroidery.

-Advantages of Multi-needle Technology
+Advantages of multi-needle technology